ueberdosis/hocuspocus/README.md

 ## Documentation
 The full documentation is a available on [hocuspocus.dev/introduction](https://www.hocuspocus.dev/introduction).

+## Cloud Hosting

+You want to use Hocuspocus, but don't want to care about hosting?
+Check our [Cloud Offering: Tiptap Collab](https://tiptap.dev/collab)

 ## Feedback
 Send all your questions, feedback and bug reports to [humans@tiptap.dev](mailto:humans@tiptap.dev) or [create an issue](https://github.com/ueberdosis/hocuspocus/issues/new/choose) here.